CamMiles00/agentBasedModel/README.md

 * eating from the environment
 * sharing food between sheep who are located close to on another
 * random chance of disease
-* starvation if disease persists for a certain time
+* starvation if disease persists for a number of days

 in.txt
 -------